 In October 2022, the Company modified a lease agreement and simultaneously entered into a sublease agreement whereby the Company will continue to be a lessee under the original operating lease but will act as a sublessor.
 Additionally, during the year ended December 31, 2023, the Company entered into another sublease agreement whereby the Company continues to be a lessee under the original operating lease but will act as a sublessor.

-As a result, during year ended December 31, 2023 and 2022, the Company recorded \$1,506 and \$1,021, respectively, of impairment to its right of use assets within general and administrative in the consolidated statements of operations.
-For the years ended December 31, 2023, 2022 and 2021, the Company recorded \$1,557, \$130 and none, respectively, of sublease income within other income (expense), net within the consolidated statements of operations.
+Additionally, during years ended December 31, 2024, 2023 and 2022, the Company recorded none, \$1,506, and \$1,021, respectively, of impairment to its right of use assets within general and administrative in the consolidated statements of operations.
+For the years ended December 31, 2024, 2023 and 2022, the Company recorded \$1,776, \$1,557 and \$130, respectively, of sublease income within other income (expense), net within the consolidated statements of operations.
 See Note 7 for further impact on the Company's consolidated financial statements as a result of aforementioned transactions.